Kero562/MIPS-Snake-Project/README.md

 # MIPS-Snake-Project
 This was a collaborative project for an assembly programming class in college.
-All information regarding the project are included in the comments of the asm file along with the presentation, which is included in the repository.
+All information regarding the project are included in the comments of the asm file along with the presentation.